hudochenkov/postcss-sorting/README.md

 ### `empty-lines-between-children-rules`

 Set a number of empty lines between nested children rules.
-By default there is no empty lines between '>child' rules.
+By default there is no empty lines between `>child` rules.

 Acceptable value: `{Number}` of empty lines